Me, my knitting my knitmaster knitting machines Part 1

 People often ask me why I opened a knitting webstore, well the answer is simple I love to knit !

-I started knitting when I was a child, loved it so much I continued , but I seem to have less and less time and eventually stopped knitting, however about a year ago I was given a 323 knitmaster knitting machine from a relative it dates from around 1972 and was in OK condition apart from some rusty needles and saggy sponge bar, so it sat on my dining table for a couple of months until my partner said OK I will take it to bits and see if we can get it into working condition.
+I started knitting when I was a child, loved it so much I continued , but I seem to have less and less time and eventually stopped knitting, however about a year ago I was given a 323 knitmaster knitting machine from a relative it dates from around 1972 and was in OK condition apart from some rusty needles and saggy sponge bar.
+It sat on my dining table for a couple of months until my partner said OK he will take it to bits and see if we can get it into working condition.

 After a few days of stitches dropping and not knowing why, the machine sat on my dining table looking a bit sorry for itself AGAIN!
 My partner decided much against my advice to start taking the carriage to bits, I couldn’t watch bits everywhere I had visions of never being able to use the machine again.
 Two or three days later he put it back together and we tested it on the machine, like magic it worked and didn’t drop a single stitch yayyyy, what was wrong with it?
 A really small spring had rusted and just needed a little oil, so simple, but I think he enjoyed taking the machine and carriage to bits.